15shivabhagat/RubyOnRailsStarting/README.md

 Things you may want to cover:

-* DRY code : Don't Repeat Yourself!

-- re-factoring
-- extract away the redundencies in code
+- Building Home Page - Using CSS and Html